robz/midi2performance/README.md

 Example: `cargo run ~/Downloads/maestro-v3.0.0 output/maestro-v3.0.0`

 This will recursively traverse the input directory, convert all MIDI files into tensors, and then write them out to the output directory in the same file system structure.
-They can be then read in pytorch like this:
+They can then be read in PyTorch like this:

 ```
 import torch
-v = torch.jit.load('file.midi.pt').state_dict()['0']
+events = torch.jit.load('file.midi.pt').state_dict()['0']
 ```

+## Representation

 Each output file is an i16 1D tensor, where each value has the following meaning: